-Prayer for defeated believers is “effective” prayer.
+Prayer for defeated believers is an “effective” prayer.
 “Effective” means to have power, to put something into operation.
 We get our English word “energy” from the Greek word for “effective.”
 The idea is operational prayer energized by the Spirit.
 These prayers are efficacious or operational.
 Prayer is ineffective unless God energizes it.
-The effect produced in the praying person such as in the case of Elijah (5:17), is a power operating in the will of God.
+The effect produced in the praying person, such as in the case of Elijah (5:17), is a power operating in the will of God.

 There is no word for “fervent” here.
 We do not impress God with fervency, “Oh God, Oh God, Oh God, please do this.”
 Translators get the word “fervent” from the word much in the Greek.
 The “much power” of a righteous man (a leader walking in fellowship with God) gets his prayers answered because he is in the will of God.

 The spiritually strong have strong prayers.
 They can intervene for others who cannot intervene for themselves.
 The “righteous man” here is the Spirit-filled and mature leader, an “elder” or leader of the local congregation (5:14).
 It is the prayer of a leader in the will of God that gets answers to prayer for a believer in deep decline.

 Certain prayers have power, but other prayers do not.
 “Avails” means accomplishes “much.”
 It avails much because it is effective.
 Prayers of righteous leaders are operational.
 Weak prayers from weak people do not produce much, but strong prayers from spiritually strong people accomplish much.
 Prayer is a powerful force.
 A congregation is never more threatened than by sin within.

 Nu 11:2, “Then the people cried out to Moses, and when Moses prayed to the Lord, the fire was quenched.”